FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 The frontend is the CTA node which takes requests from the client code and put requests in the CTA queues.
 It is also responsible for returning information to user queuries (`cta-admin-*` commands).
 Currently this is `storagedev201.fnal.gov`.
+This may either be hosted in OKD (see Use of containers below) or a dedicated node.
+If a dedicated node is needed, a typical farm node should suffice.

 #### Tape Servers